usabilla/usabilla-u4a-android-sdk/README.md

   </item>
 </style>
 ```
-and you can use it in your manifest in the `application` tag.
+and use it in the manifest `application` tag as your activity theme.
 ```xml
    <application
         android:icon="@mipmap/ic_launcher"